aexol-studio/axolotl/Readme.md

 ## 🤔 Why?

 Writing GraphQL for backend developers remains a complicated process when you want to take the schema-first approach instead of going code-first.
-Over the years, I've come to understand that there was even more to it: we needed an **evolutionary** framework.
+I was in the type-safety rabbit hole while building [GraphQL Zeus](https://github.com/graphql-editor/graphql-zeus) (a GraphQL Client with almost 1 Million downloads).
+Maintaining Zeus and developing with the constantly-changing TypeScript proved to be really hard.
+Over the years, I have come to understand that there was even more to it: we needed an **evolutionary** framework.
+I decided to write something simpler.
+Something that the community needed that integrated everything using the same knowledge.
+Something, ultimately, much more powerful.

-This is how Axolotl was created.
+This is how Axolotl was born.

 For example, maybe you want to use `apollo-server` but then prefer to switch to `graphql-yoga`?
 No problem.
 All you have to do is change the adapter.
-How about wanting to set up each part of your system in a different graphql server with microservices?
+How about wanting to set up each part of your system in a different GraphQL server with microservices?
 Done.

 <br /><!--STRONA WIZUALNA: przerwa na potrzeby wizualnego oddzielenia podpisu pod tytułem/wstępu od dalszej treści i podrozdziałów-->

 ## 🫠 How?

-Axolotl provides type-safety and it is up to you to choose an adapter (or write your own).
-And develop your GraphQL thing super-fast.
-How it runs it depends what framework you choose under the hood.
+Axolotl provides type-safety and lets you choose the adapter (or write your own).
+It allows you to develop your GraphQL project quickly and efficiently.
+How it runs it also depends on the underlying framework you choose.

-<br /><!--STRONA WIZUALNA: przerwa na potrzeby wizualnego oddzielenia podpisu pod tytułem/wstępu od dalszej treści i podrozdziałów-->

-## 🧌 Who?

-Me [aexol](https://github.com/aexol) is the author of the lib.
-I was in the type-safety rabbit hole while building [GraphQL Zeus](https://github.com/graphql-editor/graphql-zeus) a GraphQL Client downloaded almost Million of times.
-While maintaining zeus and developing together with all-the-time changing TypeScript is really hard.
-I discovered - I can write something simpler - much powerful, that community needs, that integrates with everything - using the same knowledge.

 <br /><!--STRONA WIZUALNA: przerwa na potrzeby wizualnego oddzielenia podpisu pod tytułem/wstępu od dalszej treści i podrozdziałów-->